freenas/freenas-docs/userguide/system.rst

 active and the standby node, and failover to the standby node should the active node become unavailable.

-.. warning:: seamless failover is only available with iSCSI or NFS.
+.. warning:: Seamless failover is only available with iSCSI or NFS.
    Other protocols will failover, but connections will be disrupted by the failover event.